-In today’s tutorial we’ll learn how to to insert Python into the path environment variable on Windows.
+In today’s tutorial we’ll learn how to to insert Python into the path environment variable on Windows 10 or Windows 11.

 What is the Windows Path environment variable?

 The path is an environment variable in the Windows operating system that points to certain directories that contain specific executable files that we often use.
 Directories that we typically find in a Windows path are C:\Windows, C:\Windows\system32, %JAVA_HOME%\bin etc’.

 Why do we want Python in the Path and should we add it?

-We want Python to be set as part of the Path so we can refer to the python.exe or to utilities that are part of the Python installation in a relative manner instead of having to write the full absolute path to the executable.
+When we set Python asof the Path variable, we can refer to the python.exe module or to utilities that are part of the Python installation in a relative manner instead of having to write the full absolute path to the executable.
 In plain words, the meaning of having Python (or any other executable file) in the path, is that in order to invoke Python, we would rather type python than c:\Users\dave\python3.10\python.exe in our Windows command line.

 Python Windows path error messages